 Dependent Variable

-Scores on 10 items drawn from South Dakota's Dakota Test of Educational Progress in Mathematics (DSTEP-Math) were measured.
+Participants' scores on 10 math multiple-choice items drawn from an item bank of released items for the 2005–2011 National Assessment of Educational Progress (NAEP) were analyzed.
 The items received a NAEP designation of easy, and nearly all were at a low complexity level.
+The researchers selected these items to be similar to those on South Dakota's Dakota Test of Educational Progress in Mathematics (DSTEP-Math).
 In addition, test-takers provided comments about their testing experiences through participating in cognitive lab interviews.

 Findings